;

 Getting Started in the Major: Frosh

 Students interested in pursuing the community studies major should communicate with the program adviser to learn about the program's distinctive curriculum and requirements.
 This is a moderately course-intensive sequential program, and students who intend to pursue this major should begin taking classes for the major in their first or second year at UC Santa Cruz.
 Completing lower-division general education courses that build an understanding of and engagement with social justice issues is a great way to satisfy university requirements while building a solid foundation for the upper-division coursework required in the community studies major.
-Completion of the writing requirements before taking the first upper-division topical is strongly encouraged.
+The sequence of required courses for the major is:

 Transfer students should consult the Transfer Information and Policy section for specific recommendations to prepare for the major.